An early and successful return to work is enhanced when your employer provides you with work within your work capacity.

 Benefits of a graduated return

 - Helps you build or rebuild your physical and psychological ability to manage and perform tasks.
-This is a form of rehabilitation and is called work conditioning or work hardening.

 - Helps you maintain your work habits, such as getting up to attend work, interacting with co-workers, and keeping pace with changes and developments in the workplace.